* Official PMI at 52.4, highest since April 2012

 * New orders, prices rise at fastest pace this year

-* Mid-stream firms worry of cost pressures - NBS
+* Mid-stream firms worry about cost pressures - NBS

-* But private PMI survey shows growth slowed (Adds steel PMI, NBS comment, further detail)
+* Private PMI survey shows growth slowed (Adds analyst comment)

 BEIJING, Sept 30 (Reuters) - China's manufacturing activity grew at the fastest pace since 2012 in September as factories cranked up output to take advantage of strong demand and high prices, easing worries of a slowdown before a key political meeting next month.